Bralettes Do Exist For Plus-Size & Busty Women

 Feeling emboldened, I tried another Torrid style, the strappy lace bralette.
 It embodied exactly what I wanted in a bralette — strappy, sexy, and edgy.
 It also provided similar support and coverage to the cropped version, so it quickly made its way into my wardrobe rotation.
 I love to pair it with a low-cut top, allowing the criss-cross neckline to peek out.
 And the racerback multi-weave design makes dip-back shirts a reality, instead of a dream.

 Want to score some bralettes of your own?
-Click through to see my top picks, and tell us in the comments where you’ve found your favorite styles.
+Click through to see team R29's top picks, and tell us in the comments where you’ve found your favorite styles.

+April 11, 2020 update: This story has been updated to include current market curated by the R29 Shopping editors.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.